rpoleski/MulensModel/examples/example_16/TO_DO.md

 - **add one more fitting method?**
 - **corner.py**
 - **requirements.txt** - corner >= 2.0.0
+- script and MM versions should be printed
 - n_walkers for EMCEE - default is x4 and remove from minimal yaml file - "SIMPLIFIES INPUT"
 - Mroz+20 - finish
 - add check if 't_0' is covered by data and give warning if not